 - Visiting Student Immunization Documentation (PDF)

 It can take four to six weeks to complete all of the immunization requirements.
-UHS does not provide immunizations to Volunteers/Observers.
+JOHN does not provide immunizations to Volunteers/Observers.
 If upon review of the immunization documentation form, it is determined that the requirements have not been met, the Volunteer/Observer will be directed back to the processing department.
 They will also be referred to a facility that will provide the service for a fee.
 The Volunteer/Observer is responsible for the cost of receiving these services.

 Annual Tuberculosis Screening & Influenza Vaccination